-Striking a called dead boat will also incur a \$25.00 penalty.
+The driver striking a called dead boat will also incur a \$25.00 penalty fee, or a \$50 penalty fee will be incurred if the driver had already avoided the called dead boat at least once, but later failed to heed caution.
 The penalty fee will be paid to the club treasurer before the guilty driver will be allowed to compete in another club event.
 The damaged boat camp may claim the penalty fee from the treasurer as compensation for damages.
 They may also choose not to claim the fee, in which case the penalty money is retained by the club in the club treasury.